bclokie/PasswordKeepR/README.md

-# Password Keepr Project
+# PasswordKeepR Project

-Password Keepr is a full stack web application built with Node and Express that allows users to generate passwords, and save passwords for different websites in one convenient place.
+PasswordKeepR is a full stack web application built with NodeJS, ExpressJS, SCSS, and postgreSQL that allows users to generate passwords, and save passwords for different websites in one convenient place.

 ## Dependencies